mdn/yari/copy/plus/features/notifications.md

 # Notifications

-> No more surprises: watch specific pages for changes that impact your projects.
+> No more surprises: _watch specific pages_ for changes that impact your projects
 >
 > From tutorial pages to API references, get notifications for the latest developments on MDN.